AB-Twitty/Facebook-Automation/README.md

 ### Fetching Facebook Data

-You can fetch user data, page data, or comments from Facebook posts using the `FacebookDataFetcher`:
+You can fetch Facebook data such as user feedback, posts, pages, and groups by specifying a keyword and limit.
+The solution will prioritize fetching data from posts, pages, and groups, in that order, and retrieve the people who interacted with the content (comments, reactions, and shares).

 ```csharp
 await FacebookDataFetcher.FetchData("search_query", "limit");